KorAP/Kustvakt/README.md

 ### Setting Index Directory

 Set krill.indexDir in the configuration file to the location of your Krill index (relative path to the jar).
-In Kustvakt root directory, there is a sample index, e.g.
+In Kustvakt's root directory, there is a sample index, e.g.
 <pre>krill.indexDir = ../../sample-index</pre>

 ### Setting LDAP